 There are two different kinds of moisturizer: day creams and night creams.
 Day creams are designed to wear well under makeup and sometimes contain sunscreen.
 Those without sunscreen can do double duty and be used in the morning and at night.

-Night creams tend to be heavier and sometimes contain ingredients like retinol, glycolic acid, or alpha hydroxy acids that can make your skin more sensitive to sun.
-(If you have mature skin or specific skin care needs, you may want to consider adding a night cream to your regimen.)
+Night creams tend to be heavier and sometimes contain ingredients like retinol, glycolic acid, or alpha hydroxy acids that can make your skin more sensitive to the sun.
+If you have mature skin or specific skin care needs, you may want to consider adding a night cream to your regimen.

 Natural ingredients to look for in a moisturizer include:

-- Squalane — The processed version of squalene, an oil produced by the skin, squalane can balance natural oils and works for every skin type.
+- Squalane — Balances natural oils and works for every skin type.

 - Glycerin — Attracts water and keeps skin hydrated.